wtworden/TNorm/README.md

 # TNorm

 TNorm is a package for computing the Thurston norm unit ball of finite volume orientable hyperbolic 3-manifolds.
-Currently, tnorm must be installed in Sage, and Sage must have Regina and SnapPy installed.
+Currently, tnorm must be installed in Sage.

 There are two ways to get Tnorm up and running.
+Below is the easy way, scroll down for the hard way (not recommended).

-The (very) EASY way:
+Installing Tnorm:

-Install the latest stable version of Sage_macOS, which is a version of Sage packaged by Marc Culler that makes everything work on a Mac without any headaches (thank you, Marc!).
-Currently the stable release is SageMath-9.2 macOS app, available for download at the link below:
+Install the latest stable version of Sage_macOS, which is a version of Sage packaged by Marc Culler that makes everything work on a Mac without any headaches (thank you, Marc!):

-https://github.com/3-manifolds/Sage_macOS/releases/tag/v1.0  (scroll to bottom and click on SageMath-9.2.dmg)
+https://github.com/3-manifolds/Sage_macOS/releases/latest  (scroll to bottom and click on SageMath-9.X.dmg)

-After opening the installer, drag SageMath-9-2 into the Applications folder, then be sure to install Recommended.pkg by double clicking on it and following the prompts.
+After opening the installer, drag SageMath-9-X into the Applications folder, then be sure to install Recommended.pkg by double clicking on it and following the prompts.

 Next, open a terminal and open sage: